raspberrypilearning/getting-started-scratch/en/step_12.md

 --- /print-only ---

-- To use your Backpack items in another project, open the project and drag items you need to their correct pane or tab.
+- To use an item in your Backpack in another project, open the project and drag the item to the correct pane or tab.

 --- no-print ---